-Sri Lanka (the old Ceylon), Myanmar (the old Burma), Tajikistan, Vietnam, Tanzania, Madagascar.
+Sri Lanka (the old Ceylon), Myanmar (the old Burma), Tajikistan, Vietnam, Tanzania, Madagascar

 WHY YOU’LL LOVE SPINEL

-Spinel is a special gemstone that has been historically mistaken for other rare gems in royal jewels and has just recently begun to get the attention it deserves in the world of gems.
+Spinel is a special gemstone that has historically been mistaken for other rare gems in royal jewels and has just recently begun to get the attention it deserves in the world of gems.

 HOW TO WEAR SPINEL